 Within 24 hours after their last dose, a person will typically begin to experience a combination of the following withdrawal symptoms below:

 - Constricted pupils

 How Long Does Opiate Withdrawal Last?

-There are four stages of withdrawal from opiates: anticipatory, early acute, fully-developed acute and protracted abstinence.
+There are 4 stages of withdrawal from Opiates: anticipatory, early acute, fully-developed acute, and Post Acute Withdrawal Syndrome (PAWS).

 Depending on the type of addiction, acute withdrawal typically occurs within a few hours of a person’s last dose.
-The acute withdrawal period involves flu-like symptoms that are commonly associated with painkiller withdrawal.
-After acute withdrawal ends, the protracted abstinence period sets in, which can last up to six months.
+The acute withdrawal period involves flu-like symptoms that are associated with Painkiller withdrawal.
+After acute withdrawal ends, the protracted abstinence period sets in, which can last up to 6 months.
 This period is when people in recovery are most vulnerable to triggers that can lead to relapse.

 Opiate Withdrawal Timeline